baydre/zero_day/README.md

+# Zero day
-Zero day: Vagrant or how to code in your local computer.
+- Vagrant or how to code in your local computer.